phonegap/workshop-plugins/lesson3.md

 TODO: Explain data passing to/from

-### Exercise 4
+### Bonus Exercise

-Now update your plugin code to pass data round trip using the information learned thus far.
+Update your plugin code to pass additional data round trip using the information learned thus far.

 <div class="row" style="margin-top:40px;">